buildbot/buildbot/master/docs/relnotes/index.rst

 * GitHub change hook now correctly responds to ping events.
 * ``buildbot.steps.http`` steps now correctly have ``url`` parameter renderable

+* When no arguments are used ``buildbot checkconfig`` now uses :file:`buildbot.tac` to locate the master config file.

 Deprecations, Removals, and Non-Compatible Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~